awslabs/aws-cicd-workshop-cpt/labs/00-source/README.md

-# Lab 2 - Beanstalk web server application
+# Beanstalk web server application

 ## Creating and runnig a Beanstalk environment